girder/large_image/README.rst

 - ``large-image-converter``: A utility for using pyvips and other libraries to convert images into pyramidal tiff files that can be read efficiently by large_image.

-- ``girder-large-image``: Large Image as a Girder_ 3.x plugin.
-  You can specify extras_require of ``tasks`` to install a Girder Worker task that can convert otherwise unreadable images to pyramidal tiff files.

-- ``girder-large-image-annotation``: Annotations for large images as a Girder_ 3.x plugin.

-- ``large-image-tasks``: A utility for running the converter via Girder Worker.

 - Tile sources:

   - ``large-image-source-tiff``: A tile source for reading pyramidal tiff files in common compression formats.